The Logical Next Step: A Gameboy Emulator in Rust

 Except, wait a second… Where do you start with a Gameboy emulator?
 The short answer: the PanDocs.
 The long answer is a little more complex and unsatisfying for a noob:

 You see, the Chip-8 is an onboarding point, so the resources are very beginner friendly.
 The default resources spend more time answering simple questions or explaining context in a granular way.
-As for the Gameboy, the resources assume you have a higher depth and breadth of knowledge as to basic operations and behaviors.
+As for the Gameboy, the resources assume you have a greater depth and breadth of knowledge as to basic operations and behaviors.